Skip to content

 Why This Matters

+Google’s Project Aristotle studied 180 teams and found that psychological safety, not individual talent, was the strongest predictor of team performance.
 Rewrites, pivots, and crises will always come.
 The question is whether your team breaks formation, or holds.

 What would your engineering culture look like if you ran it like a phalanx?